iammtaran21/DS-Portfolio_T/index.md

 <img src="images/knee-brace-ortho.png?raw=true"/>

+**Skills used:** Python, Pandas, SKlearn, Matplotlib,KNN,NB

+**Project Objective:** In this project we are provided with multiple instances of orthopedic parameters and we are also provided with their classification as Normal or Abnormal.
+We have to implement K Nearest Neighbour, the algorithm is used to classify points according to class of their K nearest neighbour points .

+**Quantifiable result:** We could Classify the orthopedic parameters as Normal or Abnormal (https://github.com/iammtaran21/DS_Projects/blob/main/Knn_NB/KNN_NB_Project_T.ipynb) .

 - Used the K Nearest Neighbours algorithm to classify a patient's condition as normal or abnormal based on various orthopedic parameters
 - Compared predictive performance by fitting a Naive Bayes model to the data
 - Selected best model based on train and test performance